s4pv/NoMaD/README.md

 You can BREED (mint) AVATARS (2 AVATARS -> a new AVATAR with mixed DNA) and MERGE (mint) PIECES (2 PIECES -> new PIECE with mixed characteristics) using MAD & NOMAD tokens which will be burnt.

-NOMAD Tokens are inflationary and LIVE tokens are deflationary.
+NOMAD Tokens are inflationary and MAD tokens are deflationary.
 MAD tokens are the governance token for community building.

 Through an achievement points system, leveling, stats and race, the AVATAR have special real-life abilities and different quests access.
 Similar applies for PIECES.